Last Updated on March 2, 2021 by Shaun Snapp

 The third major question is whether SAP will relent on its insistence that S/4 Enterprise Management applications can only run on the SAP HANA database.

-I think they will, as I wrote a while back now in the article Why SAP Will Have to Backtrack on HANA.
+As I wrote a while back now in the article Why SAP Will Have to Backtrack on HANA, I think they will.

 Moving S/4 to AnyDB

 Some time ago a spokesperson for SAP assured Bloor Research that if third party database vendors could demonstrate equivalent functionality with equal or better performance then SAP would certify those products to run with S/4 applications.
 Similar statements have recently been repeated in E-3 Magazine, that SAP may support Db2 BLU with S/4 HANA.

 SAP should have to enter the Liar’s Annonymous for making this statement.

 To date, no such certification has been forthcoming, despite pressure from SAP user groups such as the following statement from DSAG: “in terms of specific requirements, we want SAP to maintain a real freedom of choice for customers when it comes to databases, among other things.